teammgl/angularjs-styleguide/README.md

 **[Back to top](#table-of-contents)**

-### Constants or Classes
+### Constants

 There are a few ways to approach using ES2015 and directives, either with an arrow function and easier assignment, or using an ES2015 `Class`.
-Choose what's best for you or your team, keep in mind Angular uses `Class`.
+We will use arrow functions.

 Here's an example using a constant with an Arrow function an expression wrapper `() => ({})` returning an Object literal (note the usage differences inside `.directive()`):